libretime/libretime/docs/getting-started/default-passwords.md

 sidebar_position: 3
 ---

-## Libretime
+## LibreTime

 To change the password of the current user:

-1. Log in to Libretime
+1. Log in to LibreTime
 2. Click on the username in the upper right corner (next to Log Out)
 3. Enter the new password twice and click **Save**

 To change the password for a different user (requires _Administrator_ privileges):

-1. Log in to Libretime
+1. Log in to LibreTime
 2. Go to **Settings** > **Manage Users**
 3. Select the user, enter the new password twice, and click **Save**